Holographic Universe (album): Reception

-Upon its release, the science-themed Holographic Universe was considered Scar Symmetry's most commercially focused album, with critics drawing comparisons with progressive bands including Dream Theater.
+Upon release, the science and mysticism themed Holographic Universe was considered Scar Symmetry's most commercially focused album, with critics drawing comparisons with progressive metal band Dream Theater.
 AllMusic comments that the band "appears more serious than ever about contrasting super melodic choruses, guitar harmonies, and even intermittent synths, against aesthetic evil twins like furious death metal growls, aggressive riffing, and torrential drumming".
 Blabbermouth.net argues that the album does not dramatically expand on previous releases, but is a "well-planned and structured album that comes across as accessible and heavy at the same time".